ahrends/FisherKernel/README.md

 See FisherKernel_example.m for examples.
 Script includes examples for Gaussian HMM and TDE-HMM, using the Fisher kernel in a SVM and in kernel ridge regression.

+NOTE: Latest versions of functions are included in HMM-MAR toolbox.

 List of functions:

 ./main contains main functions for Fisher Kernel: hmm_kernel.m constructs a kernel (e.g. Fisher kernel) and the corresponding feature matrix from an HMM, hmm_gradient.m only computes the feature matrix (e.g. Fisher score/gradient).